In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 - If it’s a small list of around ten people, you should tailor the message to that contact, referencing their previous work and why your content is relevant to their portfolio/ specialism/interests.

-- A large contact list of a few hundred or more will necessitate a blanket message, but there is usually a personalisation feature which will automatically insert each contact’s name at the start.
+- A large contact list of a few hundred or more will necessitate a blanket message.
+Still, there is usually a personalisation feature which will automatically insert each contact’s name at the start.

 Always send a test email to yourself first to check it over.